-IDENTIFIED RISK TO WHOM INSPECTION OF RISK OUTCOME RISK ACTION TIMESCAL E Weather Elements Residents and their mentors.
-The home is on a busy road which is likely to effected little by the weather due to 'gritting'.
-So little likelihood affecting car travel of effecting buses running to and from the area.
-LOW Mentors will look ahead on weather forecast to make sure they are able to get to work on time.
-Winter Months Access to the home from outside and trips to the town centre can be made more difficult by the bad weather LOW Correct footwear to be worn by Mentors and supplied to the young person when the weather is bad.
+IDENTIFIED TO WHOM INSPECTION OF RISK RISK ACTION TIMESCAL RISK OUTCOME E

+Weather Elements Residents and their mentors.
+As Merdeka is situated on the top of a hill, heavy snow and ice can limit access to the home.
+The weather will also affect trains and buses running to and from the area.
+MED Mentors will look ahead on weather forecast to make sure they are able to get to work on time.
+Mentors will also look at train times if unable to drive and are not affected.
+Winter Months Access to the home from outside and trips to the town centre can be made dangerous on the slopes that lead down to town, when it is not possible to use the car.
+MED Correct footwear to be worn by Mentors and supplied to the young person when the weather is bad.
 Mentors to educate the young people on looking after themselves in these circumstances.
 Winter Months Winter Months

-IDENTIFIED то INSPECTION OF RISK OUTCOME RISK ACTION TIMESCALE RISK WHOM Licensed Licensed The nearest local pub is a 30 Premises Premises minute walk away LOW If the young person is known to be served anywhere then this information will be made available to the Police.
+IDENTIFIED то wном INSPECTION OF RISK RISK ACTION TIMESCALE RISK OUTCOME Licensed Premises Licensed Premises There is a pub at the end of the road that could serve the young people that live in the home.
+This has not been an issue in the past year.
+THIS PUB IS NOW CLOSED.
+However, there are 24 licensed places within a half mile radius NONE The pub to be made aware that our young people are underage and should not be allowed on the premises.
+PUB IS NOW CLOSED.
+N/A and 33 within a mile radius of the home.
+The closest being a 5-minute walk from the home.
+LOW If the young person is known to be served anywhere then this information will be made available to the Police.
 Immediate Relevant cash sanctions if the young person is known to be in the premises or has returned home drunk.
 Ongoing

+IDENTIFIED TO WHOM INSPECTION OF RISK RISK ACTION TIMESCALE RISK OUTCOME
-IDENTIFIE то INSPECTION OF RISK OUTCOME RISK ACTION TIMESCAL D RISK WHOM E Access to Availabilit There are 2 known youth clubs in LOW Details to be made Immediate Services y of Youth the immediate area.
-There are available to the and Clubs several scouting and girl guide young people on Ongoing groups.
-There are several cadet arrival to the home. groups.

-Sports Many known clubs for various LOW Mentors to work Ongoing Clubs sports in the area.
-Hastings with young people Wanderers FC are very to highlight their accommodating and have said, interests and find "Hastings Wanderers isn't about the appropriate ability, it's about having fun and clubs for them to try learning." and join.
+Access to Services Availability of Youth Clubs There are 2 known youth clubs in the immediate area.
+There are several scouting and girlguide groups.
+There are several cadet groups.
+LOW Details to be made available to the young people on arrival to the home.
+Immediate and Ongoing Sports Clubs Many known clubs for various sports in the area.
+Hastings Wanderers FC are very accomodating and have said, "Hastings Wanderers isn't about ability, it's about having fun and learning."
+LOW Mentors to work with young people to highlight their interests and find the appropriate clubs for them to try and join.
 Mentors to encourage young people to join these clubs.
+Ongoing